DeanoBurrito/northport/README.md

 # Related Projects
 - [DreamOS64](https://github.com/dreamos82/Dreamos64): a 64-bit OS by one of the northport contributors, [Ivan G](https://github.com/dreamos82).
 - [OSdev notes](https://github.com/dreamos82/Osdev-Notes): a repository of notes about various osdev topics.
+Feel free to contribute!

 # Screenshots
 Currently not much to see, as there's no gui.
 Have a boot log for now.